mgilardi/Saviour/src/config/README.md

     without modification.
 Can return a array including all the separate modules with their corresponding configuration keys and values.

-##FUNCTIONS
+FUNCTIONS

 func FindValue(module string, key string) (error, string)
     FileValue returns a setting key from the setting array, if no value is found it returns an error.

+func GetSettingModule(module string, options *[]Setting) (error, *Setting)
+    GetSettingModule takes in the array of Setting and gives back the element for the specified module.

 func GetSettings() *[]Setting
-    GetSettings loads settings from each modules settings.json into a struct array of maps for each module.
-It returns a pointer to the assemble struct array containing the settings map for each module.
+    GetSettings loads settings from each module creates an array of config objects with a setting map for each module.
+It returns a pointer to the assembled object array.

-##TYPES
+TYPES

 type Setting struct {
     // contains filtered or unexported fields
 }
     Setting stores the id of the module and a map of the imported keys and values

+func (options *Setting) FindValue(key string) (error, string)
+    FindValue returns a value from the setting map

+func (options *Setting) LoadFile() error
+    LoadFile loads the JSON settings file for this specific module.